 Hats.
 There are also a lot of places which sell hats which look like scarves but which are already tied.
 If you choose to buy some of these then looking online is a minefield.
-There is a lot to choose from online and a lot of them are, quite frankly, horrific.
+There is a lot to choose from online.
 The best thing is to set aside an afternoon, pop the kettle on, make a cup of tea and search online for what you like.

 Whether you plan to wear scarves or hats or both, make sure you have a couple so that you always have one to wear if one is in the wash.
 And look for natural, soft fabrics because your scalp will be sensitive.